PimentaJoao/Go-lookup-methods-benchmark/README.md

 ### Why?

 This was done as a practical learning exercise to understand more about both the built-in benchmarking tool and about the different speeds of different lookup methods.
 Take my results with a grain of salt as this is just a learning focused project, not a scientific one.

+This project was inspired by RaiTamarindo's [Atoi x Regex for integer validation](https://github.com/RaiTamarindo/atoi-x-regex-benchmark).